Product Owner AntiPatterns in Scrum That You Must Avoid

 People spend years trying to understand the importance of good design patterns, buy books about the right practices of the industry but most of the time they forget about the antipatterns, this blog post explains some of the most common mistakes that organizations do about the role of product owners.

-Agile Software Development has been an efficient way to develop digital products during the last few years, but we think it’s not enough for your company to become a great Digital Product Company.
-The ADAPT Methodology® is an unique Digital Product Development framework to guarantee the success of Leaders in the Digital Era!
+Agile Software Development has been an efficient way to develop digital products during the last few years, and it’s a mandatory pillar of your Digital Transformation in order for your company to become a great Digital Product Company.
+The ADAPT Methodology® is an unique Digital Transformation framework to guarantee the success of Leaders in the Digital Era!

 No single Product Owner for one team